scalableminds/webknossos-connect/README.md

 # webknossos-connect

+**This repository has been archieved and is no longer actively maintained.
+Support for loading and streaming Neuroglancer Precomputed, N5, and Zarr-Datasets have been added to the main WEBKNOSSOS codebase.**

 A [webKnossos](https://github.com/scalableminds/webknossos) compatible data connector written in Python.

 webKnossos-connect serves as an adapter between the webKnossos data store interface and other alternative data storage servers (e.g BossDB) or static files hosted on Cloud Storage (e.g. Neuroglancer Precomputed)